4BangerKovaaks/kovaaks-playlist-compendium/README.md

 For example (3) 4BK: FMS , the difficulty will then be intermediate, 1-2 beginner, 3 Intermediate, 4, Advanced, 5 very difficult)

-This is NOT meant to simply copy ridd's original compendium.
-But to add & remove ones I found actually useful and give a brief explination to what they're good for.

-More tools to describe and rate playlists will be COMING SOON.

 [**SOCIALS + WRITE ON MY DISCORD, TO ME TO SUGGEST YOUR OWN PLAYLISTS**](https://linktr.ee/4bangerkovaaks)